gloriawu2014/traffic-sign-localization/README.md

 # Setup

-From the root directory (`./traffic-sign-localization`) of the repository, follow the subsequent steps to set everything up.
+From the root directory of the repository (`./traffic-sign-localization`), follow the subsequent steps to set everything up.

 Create and enter a virtual environment:
 ```